 What the poet here means to say is that his circumstances in life should never become so adverse and so hostile as to make him feel wretched and miserable.
 Wretchedness and misery should be the fate only of impious persons who have become hardened sinners and not of the humble persons like him who err and do wrong only occasionally.

-Thomas Gray here introduces himself into the poem; and this personal element is one of the romantic features manifesting themselves in Gray’s poetry.
-This subjectivity was something alien to the strictly neo-classical poetry of the time; and Gray, like several other poet of that time, shows his romantic tendency by revealing himself and giving expression to his own state of mind and his own moods.
+Thomas Gray here introduces himself into the poem, and this personal element is one of the romantic features manifesting themselves in Gray’s poetry.
+This subjectivity was something alien to the strictly neo-classical poetry of the time; and Gray, like several other poets of that time, shows his romantic tendency by revealing himself and giving expression to his own state of mind and his own moods.
 “Thy chastening hand”, “thy Gorgon terrors”, “the vengeful band”, “threatening mien” and “ghastly Poverty” are examples of Gray’s careful choice of words and his phrase-making talent.
 This kind of vocabulary shows Gray as a scholarly poet.

 Thy form benign, oh Goddess, wear,